okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 #### Sample Custom Role assigned to the User directly

-Note that the following fields are different compared to those for [an individually assigned standard Role](#sample-role-assigned-to-the-user-directly):
+The following fields are different compared to those for [an individually assigned standard Role](#sample-role-assigned-to-the-user-directly):

 * The `id` field has a different format, but it has the same application.
 * The `type` field for Custom Roles always has the value `CUSTOM`.